Māori mythology: Failure to conquer death

-One day Māui followed his mother to the underworld in search of his father, Makeatutara, who mistakenly performed the baptismal rituals for Māui's birth improperly, making it certain that he would die, so Māui decided to overcome death by facing his ancestress Hinenuitepō.
+One day Māui followed his mother to the underworld in search of his father, Makeatutara, who mistakenly performed the baptismal rituals for the birth of Māui improperly, making it certain that he would die, so Māui decided to overcome death by facing his ancestress Hinenuitepō.
 Makeatutara instructs that she can be seen as the red flashes of sunset.
 His companions vary from version to version, usually being either his brothers or a group of small birds.
 To defeat Hinenuitepō, Māui had to crawl through her vagina in the form of a worm, and climb out through her mouth.
 Unfortunately, one of his brothers, or one of the birds named Pīwakawaka, bursts out into laughter at the sight of Māui beginning the task which wakes Hinenuitepō, who crushes him with the obsidian and pounamu teeth between her thighs.

 In one rare tradition, Māui swapped faces with his wife Rohe against her will, out of jealousy that she was much prettier while he was ugly.
 She left to the underworld in anger, becoming the atua of night and death.
 The spirits of those who pass through her realm of Te Urangaoterā may get beaten by her.
 Māui and Rohe's child was Rangihore, the atua of rocks and stones.

 Tāwhaki complex

 Cannibalism and the effects of tapu

 Whaitiri, a cannibalistic atua of thunder and a granddaughter of Māui, married the mortal Kaitangata (Eat people) believing, as his name suggested, that he too was a cannibal.
 After she killed her favourite slave for him, she was disappointed to learn that he is instead a kind man, who was horrified at the flesh offering.
-His diet consisted of fish instead, but Whaitiri grew tired of eating fish, and so killed Kaitangata's relatives.
+His diet consisted of fish instead, but Whaitiri grew tired of eating fish, and so killed the relatives of Kaitangata.
 When he returned from a fishing trip she asked him to perform the chants that are used to offer flesh to the gods, but he did not know any such chants.
 After eating, she turned his relatives' bones into barbed fish hooks for Kaitangata to use, with which he caught a few hāpuku.
 She ate the fish, which had become infused with tapu from the hooks, and as a result she was gradually blinded.
 Later she was insulted by her husband when he remarked at her strange nature, so she revealed that she is 'thunder' from the sky, and returned there.